-Building on these results, Ascendis Pharma has initiated a phase 1 clinical trial for TransCon PTH in healthy adults to evaluate safety and pharmacodynamics, and to establish a recommended dose for future clinical studies.
+TransCon PTH is currently under evaluation in a phase 1 clinical trial in healthy adults to evaluate safety and pharmacodynamics and to establish a recommended dose for future clinical studies.

 Hypoparathyroidism is defined as a decrease or lack of parathyroid hormone, leading to low levels of calcium in the blood and bones and an increase in serum phosphorus.
 Calcium and/or vitamin D supplementation can help relieve symptoms, but these treatments can have undesirable side effects including an increased risk of kidney stones and chronic kidney disease.